mchsiao/ToC_Chatbot/Readme.md

 # Personal Assistant Chatbot
-A Line bot based on finite state machine runs on heroku<br>
+A Line bot based on finite state machine runs on heroku.<br>
-Send messages to the bot for task management<br>
+Send messages to the bot for task management.<br>

 ## Setup
 ### Prerequisite